 UIUC Call Number: Main Stacks 949.7700992 Sl16i

-A good place to verify the bibliographical data of some important Bulgarian newspapers is the bibliography Newspapers of East Central and Southeastern Europe in the Library of Congress (Slavic reference 016.0794 Un3n).
+A good place to verify the bibliographical data of some important Bulgarian newspapers is the bibliography Newspapers of East Central and Southeastern Europe in the Library of Congress (IAS Slavic-- General Slavic reference 016.0794 Un3n).
 This source is also relevant to verify the LC holdings as concerns Slavic newspapers.

-On the site of the Bayern State Library you can find the table of contents of the most important current historical journals (only the last 2-3 years are covered).
+On the site of the Bayern State Library you can find the table of contents of the most important current historical journals.

 Sofiia, Izdanie na Bulgarskata Akademiia na Naukite, 1950, 304 pp.